PeterMarshall29/book1/_sources/jupyternotebooks/initialisation.md

 Examples of Declarations – some do not work in current location – others need set up to proceed them.

+## Structure of Declarations
+The structure of a declaration is defined by the C++ grammar (§iso.A).
+This grammar evolved over four decades, starting with the early C grammars, and is quite complicated.
+However, without too many radical simplifications, we can consider a declaration as having five parts (in order):
+• Optional prefix specifiers (e.g., static or virtual)
+• A base type (e.g., vector<double> or const int)
+• A declarator optionally including a name (e.g., p[7], n, or ∗(∗)[])
+• Optional suffix function specifiers (e.g., const or noexcept)
+• An optional initializer or function body (e.g., ={7,5,3} or {return x;}) Except for function and namespace definitions, a declaration is terminated by a semicolon.

 ## Initialisers
 If an initializer is specified for an object, that initializer determines the initial value of an object.